 Q: I want to apply for an exam.
 What basic things do I need to know?

 A: You can apply for a WREB exam online.
-In order to apply online, you must first create a WREB account, pay with a credit card or debit card, upload a digital photo and digitally sign the WREB Policy Agreement.
+In order to apply online, you must first create a WREB account, pay with a credit card or debit card (Visa or Mastercard only), upload a digital photo and digitally sign the WREB Policy Agreement.
 Applying online does not guarantee a space in the exam.
 It is your responsibility to ensure that all application requirements are met.
 We must ensure that your information is complete and that your photo meets the required specifications.
 Only then can your status be determined.

 Q: If I try to register online and there is a “wait-list” status, what should I do?